Yainer Diaz Preview, Player Props: Astros vs. Padres

 Yainer Diaz At The Plate

-- Diaz enters this game on a four-game hitting streak.
-In his last outings, he's hitting .294 with two homers.
+- Diaz enters this game on a five-game hitting streak.
+During his last outings, he's hitting .333 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.